alexellis/run-job/README.md

 Inspired by:

 * [alexellis/jaas](https://github.com/alexellis/jaas) built in 2017, now deprecated for running jobs on Docker Swarm
-* Also [stefanprodan/kjob](https://github.com/stefanprodan/kjob) by Stefan Prodan, now unmaintained for 3 years
+* [stefanprodan/kjob](https://github.com/stefanprodan/kjob) by Stefan Prodan, now unmaintained for 3 years

 ## Can I get a new option / field / feature?